 - Means and methods of warfare then and today

-- The consequences of the war on the law and on humanitarian action / a new international order
+- The consequences of the evolution of war on the law and on humanitarian action

 - Civilians in warfare

 - The state of conflicts in the world today

 Sexual violence in armed conflict is widespread and has grave and dehumanizing effects on victims.
 Yet its prevalence and consequences are vastly underestimated.
 Victims must have unimpeded access to timely and appropriate health care, but obtaining such care is often a significant challenge for them.